ElliotCtrn/ElliotCtrn/README.md

 - 👋 Hi, I’m @ElliotCtrn
 - 👀 I’m interested in IT and building computers
 - Aiming for a career in Cybersecurity as a SOC Analyst
-- 🌱 I’m currently learning Python, SQL and Cybersecurity
+- 🌱 I’m currently working towards CompTIA Security+ and Azure Fundamentals
 - 📫 How to reach me - e-mail: elliot.cetran@hotmail.com

 <!---